Pressio/pressio/docs/pages/tutorials/tutorial2.md

 To select a different time stepping scheme, one can change the tag.
 To see the list of currently supported explicit stepping schemes, see \todo.

 # How to solve a default Galerkin problem?

-Once the target problem object is created, the reduced system can be integrated in time.
+After creating the problem object, the reduced system can be integrated in time.
 Pressio provides a few variants to advance in time.
 Synopsis:

 ```cpp